 There are various versions of the clay – French clay, European clay, red clay, Moroccan/rhassoul clay & kaolin clay.
 I’ve tried them all and the best is Aztec Indian Healing Clay followed by Moroccan/rhassoul clay.

 There’s also a version I use that is only available locally where I live.
 This is used as a substitute when I can’t locate the Aztec variety.
 Some people swear by Terressentials Pure Earth Hair Wash, which has bentonite clay as its primary ingredient.

 There are two popular no poo methods I haven’t included above – baking soda and water.
 I tried baking soda washing and it threw off the pH balance of my scalp.
 My scalp went berserk.
 It didn’t matter what else followed the baking soda wash to return my scalp to the normal pH level, the itching didn’t stop.
 Once I gave up the baking soda, my scalp returned to normal.
-Everybody’s hair is of course different but I wouldn’t recommend washing with baking soda.
+Everybody’s hair is of course different but I wouldn’t recommend washing your hair with baking soda.

 As for the water washing only method which I covered in this earlier article, I’m still not sold on its effectiveness and I’m currently testing it out in-between protective styles.
 I will update with my experience by next month.

 Currently , I only use traditional shampoos when I need to clarify my hair but use natural organic shampoos.
 I have a retinue of those with my favourites being – Renpure Organics Argan Oil Shampoo & Crème of Nature Moisture & Shine Argan Oil Shampoo.